pjadanowski/ecommerce-demo/README.md

 #### What's working
 After running `runProject.sh` you should be able to access index page (/).

-There is **Trending products** section with 4 random products.
+There is a **Trending products** section with 4 random products.
 You can click on each one of them.
 It will take you to detail page.

 There you will have a possibility to add a product to a cart.

+> Notice that the number of products on the top navigation and total sum of the cart updates according.

-And then go to the cart page.
+And then go to the cart checkout page.
+There you will have a possibility to change the number of products individually or remove them completely.

 That's all for this demo, hope you will like it.

+#### Tests
+I have created some tests for the Cart class.

 _____
-Please don't look at formatting HTML/blade code.
+> Please don't look at formatting HTML/blade code.
 I'm using prettier with blade formatter extension for vscode.
 It's not always perfect but for this purpose works ;)
 _____

 #### Possible Issues